kanishkg/synchromesh/README.md

 This is better: at least the class is correct in all of the predictions.

-This example is rather contrived, since both models have a single token for "department", which they assign high probability to, but that is ruled out by CSD.
+This example is rather adversarial for the language models, since both have a single token for "department", which they assign high probability to, but that is ruled out by CSD.
 For GPT-2, the correct prediction is tokenized as `["de", "pt", "code", " of", " B", "IO", "433"]`, and GPT-2 does not assign very high probability for the token "de" in this context.
 LLaMA has a yet different tokenization.
 While this is not how you would to this if the goal was to get the most accurate results, it does show that CSD will work around these tokenization intricacies and still give you outputs that are valid regardless of which language model you choose.